-NOTE: Pressing the LOCK button on the RKE transmitter while you are inside the vehicle will activate the Vehicle Security Alarm.
+NOTE: Pressing the RKE transmitter LOCK button while you are inside of the vehicle will activate the Vehicle Security Alarm.
 Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
-Press the UNLOCK button to deactivate the Vehicle Security Alarm.
+Press the RKE transmitter UNLOCK button to deactivate the Vehicle Security Alarm.